BrowserBox/BrowserBox/README.md

 Install-BrowserBox
 ```

 When prompted enter the `Domain name` that will point to your Windows instance, and your `Email address` for agreeing to our terms, and LetsEncrypt terms.
-Then, to fully set up BrowserBox, run the following with your desired port:

-And finally configure your BrowserBox instance (`-Port` and optionally `-Token` for the login link):
+Then, configure your BrowserBox instance (`-Port` and optionally `-Token` for the login link):

 ```posh
 Initialize-BrowserBox -Port 8080